nnsW3/ens-offchain-resolver/packages/contracts/README.md

 - `SEPOLIA_ALCHEMY_KEY`: alchemy api key for sepolia
 - `ETH_ALCHEMY_KEY`: alchemy api key for the ethereum mainnet
 - `DEPLOYER_PRIVATE_KEY`: deployer private key, without `0x` prefix
-- `DEPLOYER_ADDRESS`: deployer address
+- `DEPLOYER_ADDRESS`: deployer address, for local testing, left this envvar empty in order to use the default ethers.js signers
-- `SIGNER_ADDRESS`: signer address that is used by the gateway, testing signer: `0x56b5d20AFB05EdAf36fdAC47C52D7912fE9684a7`
+- `SIGNER_ADDRESS`: signer address that is used by the gateway, testing signer: `0x56b5d20AFB05EdAf36fdAC47C52D7912fE9684a7`, for local testing, left this envvar empty in order to use the default ethers.js signers
 - `GATEWAY_URL`: gateway url for the lookup endpoint, testing gateway: `https://ens-offchain-resolver-poc-53bc35fa24af.herokuapp.com`